PE-WiKi/PE-WiKi.github.io/_posts/2022-02-26-what-is-electric-current.md

 tags: Basic
 ---

 Electric current starts from electrons' movement.
 Electron is a subatom, and it has 1.60217662 × 10e-19 C in it.
-ELectric current is very similar to the flow of water.
+Electric current is very similar to the flow of water.
 Let' see belows.

 <div class="item">
   <div class="item__image">